stanford-oval/genie-cloud/doc/thingtalk-intro.md

 both the data from the stream and query will be available to use in the action.

 ## Action — what does the program do at the end?
-After a rule is triggered and the data is retrieved, we finally run the action.
+After a rule is triggered and the data is retrieved, the program will run an action.
 `notify` is the default action which shows the data from the stream and the query to the user.
 Besides `notify`, the action part can also invoke any action function in Thingpedia.
 For example, instead of being notified inside Almond, you can choose to send the information